bramstroker/homeassistant-powercalc/docs/source/library/library.rst

 #TODO: maybe add option to disable remote loading

-For more information about the library structure, See :ref:`custom-models`.
+For more information about the library structure, See :doc:`structure`.

-To contribute see
+To contribute see the :doc:`measure <contributing/measure>` section.

 Custom models
 -------------